-If you’re a new reader or suffer from insomnia, here are the archives: Link
+If you’re a new reader, here are the archives: Link

 In 2013, we reviewed an article from Dr. Ben Hornsby in which he reported on an initial foray into the fatiguing effects of listening to speech while managing a cognitively challenging secondary task (read here).
 The outcomes of his investigation suggested that use of hearing aids may reduce fatiguing effects of completing that secondary task.
 In more recent work, Drs Hornsby and Kipp assessed utility of standardized measures of fatigue among a large group of subjects with hearing loss.